-• Must be student-oriented, not instructor-oriented.

-- Must be stated in behavioral/measurable terms (see examples below), not in abstract terms - Must have a time constraint factor (i.e. the objective should be achieved by the end of the course and not require further study or learning by the student).
+- o student-oriented, not instructor-oriented. - have a time constraint factor (i.e. the objective should be achieved by the end of the course and not require further study or learning by the student) - o stated in behavioral/measurable terms, not in abstract terms (see examples below)